The Comancheros (film): Plot

-While returning Regret to Louisiana, Cutter is forced to join forces with the condemned man to fight the "Comancheros", a large outlaw gang headed by a former officer who smuggles guns and whisky to the Comanche Indians, to make money and keep the frontier in a state of violence.
-Cutter stops at a ranch owned by a friend, when the Comanche attack suddenly.
-During the attack, Regret jumps on a horse and flees; however, instead of making a clean getaway, he returns with a company of Texas Rangers, who repulse the attack.
-Because of Regret's act of valour, the Rangers and a Texas judge agree to perjure themselves, stating that Regret could not have been involved in the duel because he was helping them spy out the Comanchero's supply line.
+With his mission against the Comancheros stalled, Cutter once again attempts to return Regret to Louisiana.
+The two of them are stopped at a ranch owned by a friend when the Comanche unexpectedly launch a raid on the settlement.
+During the fighting, Regret jumps on a horse and flees, but instead of making a clean getaway, he returns with a company of Texas Rangers, who repulse the attack.
+Because of Regret's act of valor, the Rangers and a Texas judge agree to perjure themselves, stating that Regret could not have been involved in the Louisiana duel because he was helping them spy on the Comancheros’ supply line.
 Regret is then sworn in as an official Ranger.